aruba-uxi/pyhpeuxi/README.md

 ```
 ## Export Inventory to CSV

-In the following example, we get a complete inventory of all our resources and write the data to a collection of CSV files.
+In the following example, we get a complete inventory of all our resources and write the data to a collection of CSV files in a folder called csv.
 This can be useful for inventory management, reporting and obtaining resource ID's for when we need to make additional calls to the onboarding API.

 ``` Python
 import csv